pantrypoints/sp/content/en/research/countries/china/xi/chapter-08d.md

 stable development of the multi-level capital market.

 Second, improve total factor productivity through scientific and technological innovation and increase effective technology supply.
-The 19th National Congress of the Communist Party of China clearly pointed out that "we must adhere to quality first, benefit first, take supply-side structural reform as the main line, promote the quality change, efficiency change, power change of economic development, and improve total factor productivity.”1 The so-called "total factor productivity", often
+The 19th National Congress of the CCP clearly pointed out that "we must adhere to quality first, benefit first, take supply-side structural reform as the main line, promote the quality change, efficiency change, power change of economic development, and improve total factor productivity.”1 The so-called "total factor productivity", often